openshift/origin-aggregated-logging/deployer/README.md

 * `enable-ops-cluster`: If "true", configure a second ES cluster and Kibana for ops logs.
 (See [below](#ops-cluster) for details.)
 * `kibana-ops-hostname`, `es-ops-instance-ram`, `es-ops-pvc-size`, `es-ops-pvc-prefix`, `es-ops-cluster-size`, `es-ops-nodeselector`, `kibana-ops-nodeselector`, `curator-ops-nodeselector`: Parallel parameters for the ops log cluster.
 * `image-pull-secret`: Specify the name of an existing pull secret to be used for pulling component images from an authenticated registry.
+* `use-journal`: By default, fluentd will use `/var/log/messages*` and `/var/log/containers/*.log` for system logs and container logs, respectively.
+Setting `use-journal=true` will cause fluentd to use the systemd journal for the logging source.
+This requires docker 1.10 or later, and docker must be configured to use `--log-driver=journald`.
+Fluentd will first look for `/var/log/journal`, and if that is not available, will use `/run/log/journal` as the journal source.
+* `journal-source`:  You can override the source that fluentd uses for the journal.
+For example, if you want fluentd to always use the transient in-memory journal, set `journal-source=/run/log/journal`.
+* `journal-read-from-head=[false|true]`: If this setting is `false`, fluentd will start reading from the end of the journal - no historical logs.
+If this setting is `true`, fluentd will start reading logs from the beginning.
+*NOTE*: It may require several minutes, or hours, depending on the size of your journal, before any new log entries are available in Elasticsearch, when using `journal-read-from-head=true`.
+*NOTE*: DO NOT USE `journal-read-from-head=true` IF YOU HAVE PREVIOUSLY USED `journal-read-from-head=false` - you will fill up your Elasticsearch with duplicate records.

 An invocation supplying the most important parameters might be: